Five Get into Trouble: Plot summary

-Julian, Anne, George and Richard trace Dick to Owl's Dene, and on the way Julian observes a man changing clothes and another man throwing clothes down a well.
-At Owl's Dene, the children sneak into the house but are caught and imprisoned, while Timmy remains outside.
+Julian, Anne, George and Richard trace Dick to a house called Owl's Dene and on the way Julian observes a man changing clothes and another man throwing clothes down a well.
+The children sneak into Owl's Dene but are caught and imprisoned, while Timmy remains outside.
 That night, Julian finds Dick locked in an upstairs room and discovers a secret room with a man sleeping in it.
 The next morning, Rooky arrives and sees his associates have kidnapped the wrong boy.
 The Five and Richard are nearly freed, but Richard is recognised and they are imprisoned in the grounds of the house.

-When one of the gang members leaves in their car, Richard hides in the boot, narrowly escapes being recaptured and then goes to the police.
+When one of the gang members leaves in their car, Richard hides in the boot, narrowly escaping being recaptured and then goes to the police.
 When the police arrive at Owl's Dene, Julian shows them the secret room containing an escaped convict and stolen diamonds.
 The Five later join Richard for a meal and praise his heroism.